 What is poison ivy?

 First of all, what is it?
-Poison ivy is a flowering sub-species of poison oak common in Asia and the eastern United States.
+Poison ivy is a flowering sub-species of poison oak common in Asia and the United States.
 It grows as vines or low shrubs giving it the name “ivy” but in fact it is a member of the cashew and pistachio family of plants.
 It contains an oily mixture of organic compounds known collectively as urushiol, which causes a nasty rash upon contact in most individuals.

 While touching any part of the plant directly is the most common way to end up with a painful poison ivy rash, the oil can also transfer onto your skin via clothing, shoes and gardening equipment that have been in contact with it, as well as your dog’s fur, and it can be spread by rubbing the affected area.